Christmas Cookie Spectacular: A Sweet and Sparkly Guide

 Everyone wants the holidays to be sweet: with the ones we love, the shimmering twinkle lights at night, and especially the dizzying array of edible joy that Christmas cookies bring.
 ‘Tis the season for bakers to don their finest aprons, grab their sparkliest colored sugars and dragées (those little shiny balls you really can eat), and fill the kitchen with the warm scents of vanilla, spice, and good cheer.

 Wondering how many to make?
 This is no time to skimp, especially with so many types of Christmas cookies.
-A bright cookie plate has the power to deliver both comfort and joy, so if you're not quite ready for an in-person cookie exchange this year, consider hosting one through the post office, or shipping your best home-baked cookies to loved ones.
+A bright cookie plate has the power to deliver both comfort and joy, whether you're planning an in-person cookie exchange or shipping your best home-baked cookies to loved ones.
 There’s never been a better time to drop off a dazzling plate of holiday cheer to say thank you to friends, or to give the neighbors a delicious surprise.
 It’s amazing what good a package of beautiful and delicious cookies can do.
 Speaking of which, while you're baking, be sure to plan on plenty for your own nibbling!

 Jump ahead to: